ape-harmony-p2c/ape_harmony_p2p/whitepaper.md

 ### FUNDING ROUNDS

 Any visitor to bayc.p2c.apeharmony.com will see a list of topics similar to reddit threads, but all threads are actually funding rounds associated with the BAYC collection.
 These rounds are divided into two categories: COMPLETED and ACTIVE.
+Except for comments, the only type of posts allowed in funding hubs are rounds ie. requests for funding.

 ### MEMBER PRIVILEGES

-As the owner of a BAYC NFT Jason will bot only see the active and created rounds on the BAYC funding hub, he will also able to create a new round.
-Rounds are just posts
+As a Bored Ape owner Jason will not only see the active and created rounds on the BAYC funding hub, he will also able to create a new round.
+As mentioned rounds are just posts or topics in the BAYC funding hub.